-The onset of World War II found the Army accompanying Canada's armed forces overseas not only as chaplains but as the operators of Maple Leaf Clubs, providing rest and relaxation for the troops.
-By the end of the war there were clubs in Britain, France, Germany, Belgium, Holland and India.
-They were mostly staffed by Salvation Army Auxiliaries, some of them as young as twenty years old.
+The onset of the Second World War found the Army accompanying Canada's Armed Forces overseas not only as chaplains but as the operators of Maple Leaf Clubs, providing rest and relaxation for the troops.
+By the end of the war, there were clubs in Britain, France, Germany, Belgium, Holland and India.
+They were mostly staffed by Salvation Army auxiliaries, some of them as young as 20 years old.
 They provided a taste of home, with Canadian cooking, mail forwarding and social activities, including dances and short-term accommodation.
-On the home front at the end of the war, Salvationists at Canadian ports welcomed the 'war brides' of Canadian servicemen.
+On the home front at the end of the war, Salvationists at Canadian ports welcomed the "war brides" of Canadian servicemen.

-In the post-war years further social service innovations included an anti-suicide bureau and victim witness assistance programs, the latter eventually being absorbed by the criminal justice system.
-The Salvation Army's quasimilitary structure allows the ability to quickly respond to urgent needs - the Halifax explosion, Winnipeg flood, Quebec ice storm and 9/11 to name a few.
+In the post-war years, further social service innovations included an anti-suicide bureau and victim witness assistance programs, the latter eventually being absorbed by the criminal justice system.
+The Salvation Army's quasi-military structure allowed the ability to quickly respond to urgent needs - the Halifax explosion, the Winnipeg flood, the Quebec ice storm and 9/11, to name a few.